iWanjugu/MPPT-IP2/README.md

   4) Push your commits up to your forked repo.

-  5) Send the link pointing to your repo to your Technical mentor
+  5) Send the link pointing to your repo to your Technical mentor via *slack*